 Alexander Leeper (1848–1934), principal of Trinity College, Melbourne University, and pupil of F. M. Alexander.

 Alexander Leeper was born in Belfast and completed his education at Trinity College, Dublin, and St. John’s College, Oxford.
-He took up an appointment in 1876 as principal of Trinity College at Melbourne University.
+He took up an appointment in 1876 as principal of Trinity College at Melbourne University, a post he would keep for the next 42 years.
 (The title ‘principal’ was later changed to ‘warden’.)
 He was member of a number of Melbourne educational and cultural organisations, including the Public Library, National Gallery, the Councils of Melbourne Grammar and Melbourne Church of England Girls’ Grammar School (a leading Melbourne boys and girls schools), the Classical Association and the Shakespeare Society.
 Leeper was also actively involved with church affairs.
 It was a member of the Victorian Teachers and Schools Registration Board that he wrote the ‘Leeper report’ recommending the Alexander Technique.

 Connection with F. M. Alexander

 Leeper started having lessons with F. M. Alexander before Alexander left for England in 1904 (perhaps already in the 1890s), and also had lessons with A. R. Alexander.
 In 1908 Dr Leeper visited England to attend an Anglican Conference.
 The Teachers and Schools Registration Board commissioned him to investigate and report to the Board on the latest developments in physical culture methods in the United Kingdom and the Continent of Europe.
 During his visit to England he had more lessons with Alexander in London in 1908, and became a strong supporter of the value of Alexander’s work.